awsdocs/amazon-emr-management-guide/doc_source/emr-studio-create-studio.md

 **Important**
 Make sure you disable proxy management tools such as FoxyProxy or SwitchyOmega in your browser\.
 Active proxies can cause errors when you choose **Create Studio**, and result in a **Network Failure **error message\.

-After you create a Studio, follow the instructions in [Assign a User or Group to Your EMR Studio](emr-studio-manage-users.md#emr-studio-assign-users-groups)\.
+After you create a Studio, follow the instructions in [Assign a user or group to your EMR Studio](emr-studio-manage-users.md#emr-studio-assign-users-groups)\.

 ------
 #### [ CLI ]